simonsobs/pixell/docs/loading.rst

 Reprojecting Maps
 -----------------

-Pixell is designed to work with maps using the CAR projection, i.e. such that each pixel is a square with a uniform side length across the sky (again, see :doc:`geometry <./geometry>` for more details).
+Pixell is designed to work with maps using the CAR (Plate Carrée) projection, where each pixel has a constant angular extent in RA and Dec.
+Note that pixels are not square on the physical sky: their on-sky width in the RA direction shrinks as cos(dec) toward the poles.
+See :doc:`geometry <./geometry>` for more details.
 However, it is common to have maps in other pixelisations, like HEALPix - or need to retrieve them from HEALPix.
 Pixell provides utilities for this in :py:mod:`pixell.reproject`.
 Of particular interest will be :py:func:`pixell.reproject.map2healpix` and :py:func:`pixell.reproject.healpix2map`.